StanfordVL/OmniGibson/docs/challenge/overview.md

 # 🏆 **2025 BEHAVIOR Challenge**

+**Join us and solve 50 full-length household tasks in the realistic BEHAVIOR-1K environment, with 10,000 teleoperated expert demonstrations (1000+ hours) available!** 🤖

+---

 ## :material-graph-outline: **Overview**

 **BEHAVIOR** is a robotics challenge for everyday household tasks.
 It's a large-scale, human-grounded benchmark that consists of three main components: